 How To Clean A Reusable Coffee Filter

 Obviously, there is more cleaning and maintenance needed with a permanent coffee filter.
 But, if you’re saving a big chunk of change by not buying those paper alternatives, a bit of additional cleaning won’t break you.

 Here are our quick and easy recommendations to ensure that you keep your new Chemex filter in tip-top shape.

 You will soon realize that metal filters tend to clog quickly.
 This is actually a pretty common complaint.

 It’s not a design fault of the filter itself but in-proper cleaning that causes the micro holes to clog with oil and sediment.
 A good thorough clean after each use should prevent this.

 Removing the used coffee grounds can be slightly tricky, but you’ll get the hang of it in no time.

-For cleaning, we suggest soaking the metal cone in hot soapy water and giving it a forceful tap to ensure that any residue is removed from the holes, then allow the filter to air dry.
+For cleaning, I suggest soaking the metal cone in hot soapy water and giving it a forceful tap to ensure that any residue is removed from the holes, then allow the filter to air dry.